How to Choose a Domain Name for Your Blog [9 Easy Steps]

 When you choose a domain name, it’s best to avoid hyphens and numbers, as they can make your web address harder to remember, type, and share.

 Hyphens can make a domain name harder to communicate verbally.
 If you were to tell a friend about a blog with the domain ‘my-cooking-blog,’ you would have to clarify the presence of hyphens.
-Visitors are likelier to forget the hyphen or mistype the URL, leading them to the wrong site or causing frustration.
+Visitors are more likely to forget the hyphen or mistype the URL, which can lead them to the wrong site or cause frustration.

 Similarly, numbers can cause confusion, especially when it’s unclear whether the number should be written as a digit or spelled out.
 For instance, a blog with the domain ‘FiveStarRecipies.com’ can be typed incorrectly as ‘5StarRecipies.com’ or vice versa.